Hello, welcome here. The question usually arises in everyone’s mind what are the loops on my backpack for? who sees several loops in his pack.

-The load lift straps also reduce your shoulders from some of the backpack’s weight by bringing the bag forward to take the center of the block inward.
-Always help when you have a high load in your pack; it will take you straight forward.
+The load lift straps also reduce your shoulders from some of the backpack’s weight by bringing the bag forward to take the centre of the block inward.
+Always help when you have a high load in your pack; it will take you straight.

 Skate Board Straps